Police: Maine troopers on domestic call fatally shoot man

 The state police say a trooper shot and killed a man in an armed confrontation.

 McCausland said police attempted to make contact with the man for several hours.
-There was an exchange of gunfire at about 3:30 a.m.
-Monday, and the man was shot by a member of the tactical team.
+At about 3:30 a.m.
+Monday, the man was shot by a member of the tactical team.
 No police officers were injured.

 The Maine Attorney General's Office is investigating.
 The names of the dead man and trooper haven't been released yet.